EdwinTJ/DJANGO_Template/README.md

 ### Introduction

 This template is designed to simplify the setup process, allowing you to dive straight into the core aspects of your project.
-Hope it helps.

 ### Clone Repository